ik-cloud-iam/aws-iam-manager/README.md

 2. Create Policy document allowing our Lambda to assume role of other accounts IAM role.
 [Tutorial how to do that here](http://slides.com/rafalwilinski/deck-1)
 3. Update accounts configuration in DynamoDB table called `aim_roles`.
 [Tutorial how to do that here](http://slides.com/rafalwilinski/deck-2)

+### How it works
+Once a change is made to a master branch code, a Webhook send an event through SNS to AWS Lambda.
+Lambda code downloads whole repository.
+Going folder by folder, it *impersonates* other account roles using Cross-Account access credentials which are stored inside DynamoDB table `aim_users`.
+Once impersonated, code detects any differences between code from repository and IAM state and applies any needed changes.
+If any new user gets created, it sends an email using AWS SES to system administrator and user that has been just created.
+After processing account, Lambda switches its role back and starts processing another folder-account until it traverses whole repository.

 ### Repository Structure
 ##### Files structure